Lindsey Buckingham (album): Background

 Most of the drums on the album were played by hand on a keyboard, although his favorite tracks on the album, "Swan Song" and "Power Down", featured a set of electronic drum loops.
 The rhythmic patterns on "Swan Song" and "Power Down" incorporated different sections of the same multitrack drum loop.
 "I wanted to do something that felt a little more techno, and the drum loops were just a great starting point and pretty much led to everything else.
 It was a way of having a little slap across the face just when you thought the album might be a little too pretty."

 On "Scream", Buckingham eschewed a standard drum kit by instead experimenting with found sounds, including the front of his recording console, which he tapped with his hands.
 Buckingham used a Roland guitar synthesizer for the solos on "Power Down" and "On the Wrong Side".
+He said that "On the Wrong Side" was "about trying to regain my center that might have been momentarily been lost through the travails of the band."
+When discussing the song "Santa Rosa", Buckingham mentioned that his wife had wanted to move their family to a horse ranch in Santa Rosa Valley, California, which inspired the lyrics.

 In November 2021, Jordon Zadorozny and Brad Laner were given songwriting credits for "Swan Song" after the former discovered lyrical similarities with the chorus of the song "Mind's Eye".
 Buckingham had produced a couple of tracks for them in 2000 at The Village Studio where Tusk was recorded.
 After the studio session, Laner gave Buckingham a CD with songs he had co-written with Zadorozny, with one of those being "Mind's Eye".
 Buckingham later recorded a demo of the song, which he rediscovered while compiling material for his eponymous album, but forgot that Zadorozny and Laner had written it.